Leukemia: Genetic conditions

 Some people have a genetic predisposition towards developing leukemia.
-This predisposition is demonstrated by family histories and twin studies.
+Family histories and twin studies demonstrate this predisposition.
 The affected people may have a single gene or multiple genes in common.
 In some cases, families tend to develop the same kinds of leukemia as other members; in other families, affected people may develop different forms of leukemia or related blood cancers.

 In addition to these genetic issues, people with chromosomal abnormalities or certain other genetic conditions have a greater risk of leukemia.
 For example, people with Down syndrome have a significantly increased risk of developing forms of acute leukemia (especially acute myeloid leukemia), and Fanconi anemia is a risk factor for developing acute myeloid leukemia.
 Mutation in SPRED1 gene has been associated with a predisposition to childhood leukemia.
+Mutation of chromatic looping factors may results on cancer, such as leukemia, as chromatic looping influences gene expression, hence disordered genome linked to disease development.

 Inherited bone marrow failure syndromes represent a kind of premature aging of the bone marrow.
 In people with these syndromes and in older adults, mutations associated with clonal hematopoiesis may arise as an adaptive response to a progressively deteriorating hematopoietic niche, i.e., a depleting pool of Hematopoietic stem cells.
 The mutated stem cells then acquire a self-renewal advantage.

 Chronic myelogenous leukemia is associated with a genetic abnormality called the Philadelphia translocation; 95% of people with CML carry the Philadelphia mutation, although this is not exclusive to CML and can be observed in people with other types of leukemia.